bnhovde/ES2015-talk/README.md

 Is it worth it?
 I think so.
 This is the new js, and less code is better.
 Less room for error.

+Simple benefits:

+- A great deal less boilerplate = less code = less room for error
+- No more `self = this` (arrows)
+- Less data validation in functions (default parameters)
+-

 Words of caution:

 > When uncertain, chances are you probably should default to ES5 and older syntax instead of adopting ES6 just because you can.